Statement on August 13th’s Verdict

 Latest News

-DES MOINES – Iowa Democratic Party Chair Rita Hart released the following statement at the conclusion of Sep 11th’s presidential debate:“On Sep 11th, Kamala Harris made it crystal… Read More
+DES MOINES - Iowa Democratic Party Chair Rita Hart released the following statement regarding the announcement that inflation numbers picked up again in June: “President Trump and Republicans… Read More